 ||Efficient water heaters use far less energy to heat water than traditional water heaters.
 Water heating is the second largest energy expense in your home.
 Efficient water heaters include:|

-- Electric heat pump water heaters: usually located in a garage or basement, and use half the electricity of storage electric water heaters.
+- Electric heat pump water heaters: usually located in a garage or basement and typically use half the electricity of storage electric resistance water heaters.

-- Tankless gas water heaters: provide water only when needed.
+- Tankless gas or electric water heaters: provide water only when needed.
 Rather than store water in a tank, water is heated quickly as it moves through a heating unit.